codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

 Java Heap space error is a well-known issue and can be thrown for multiple reasons e.g. enabling ProGuard or DexGuard requires more power to complete the tasks.
 Here are some suggested solutions to try:

+1. Set **JAVA_TOOL_OPTIONS: "-Xmx5g"** as an environement variable.
+This allows the JVM to use up to 5 GB of memory, which can help prevent memory allocation errors.
-1. Upgrading to the latest version of Gradle in the `gradle-wrapper.properties` file and the Android Gradle plugin in the `android/build.gradle` file to the latest version could help fix the issue.
+2. Upgrading to the latest version of Gradle in the `gradle-wrapper.properties` file and the Android Gradle plugin in the `android/build.gradle` file to the latest version could help fix the issue.
 You can refer to the Official Documentation from Android Developer guides to learn more about the latest compatible version [here](https://developer.android.com/studio/releases/gradle-plugin#updating-gradle).
-2. Set the maximum heap size by adding **-Dorg.gradle.jvmargs="-Xmx4096m"** to the build command or you can add the following line in **android/gradlew**:
+3. Set the maximum heap size by adding **-Dorg.gradle.jvmargs="-Xmx4096m"** to the build command or you can add the following line in **android/gradlew**:

 ```
 exec "$JAVACMD" "${JVM_OPTS[@]}" -classpath "$CLASSPATH" org.gradle.wrapper.GradleWrapperMain -Dorg.gradle.jvmargs="-Xmx4096m" "$@"